 Weight and packed size can be essential attributes especially on long trips or anytime you have to put the jacket in your pack.
 We don't place as much of an emphasis on the weight of these products as we do on many other types of outdoor gear.
 The reason for this is that these products are designed to be breathable enough that they can be worn all day without having to throw them into your pack.

 Weight carried on your body isn't as noticeable as weight in a backpack.
-For this reason, we do not think that weight and packed sizes are the most important factors when choosing a softshell jacket.
+For this reason, we do not think that weight and packed size are the most important factors when choosing a softshell jacket.

 Here we assessed the quality and quantity of each jacket's features as they contribute to its specific end use.
 We looked at the design of hand warmer pockets, chest pockets, zippers, zipper pulls, pit zips, interior pockets, hoods, thumb loops, and adjustment cords.
 Well-designed features are critical for overall comfort, ease of use, and storage.
 Whether you're hoping to stash an entire day's worth of energy bars into your chest pocket or tote around your wallet and keys, great features can make your life easier.
 To rate each product in this metric, we included the feedback from the dozen or so people that contributed to testing.